Submit to the Brittingham

-- A stamped, self-addressed, business-size envelope for notification of results (no postcards please).
+- A self-addressed, stamped envelope (SASE) for notification of the contest results.

-First Class or Priority Mail is preferred.
-It is not necessary to send your manuscript via a Federal Express service.
+First Class or Priority Mail is preferred for postal submissions.
+It is not necessary to send your manuscript via a Federal Express or UPS service.
 Questions not answered on this page may be directed to series editor Ron Wallace.
 Send all other correspondence and submissions to:

 Brittingham and Pollak Poetry Prizes